Hawaii

 6. What constitutes "revenge porn"?

 Revenge porn is the non-consensual distribution of intimate images.
 In Hawaii, this falls under HRS § 711-1110.9 (Violation of Privacy in the First Degree).
-It applies when someone distributes a nude or sexual image of another person without their consent, knowing that the person expected the image to remain private.
+It applies when someone discloses a nude or sexual image of another person without their consent, either with intent to substantially harm that person or as an act of revenge or retribution.

 7. How does the court decide between a misdemeanor and a felony for sexting?